Does laser tattoo removal hurt?

 In a video interview of his tattoo removal experience, Mark Wahlberg noted that he could smell his own skin burning.

 It isn’t surprising that clinics use numbing creams (which you can often buy over the counter) or a more intense pain relief in the form of lidocaine with epinephrine injections.
 This approach numbs the area meaning you’re unlikely to feel anything at all.
-Make sure you check with your doctor before opting for any form of pain relief, be it topical or injected.
+With some technology (like NAAMA's lasers) treatments can become less effective - so make sure you check with your clinic (and check with your doctor, too) before opting for any form of pain relief, be it topical or injected.

 The pain that occurs after the treatment is described differently: a tight, severe sunburn, and sometimes the treated area can feel itchy and raw.
 Others are left with even more damage to the skin, with bullae (fluid filled blisters) being quite commonplace.
 Those with fluid filled blisters, unsurprisingly, find this extremely painful and unpleasant.
 The tattoo removal documentary D’Inked does a wonderful job of revealing the challenges associated with tattoo removal treatment when using high energy devices.

 Lower energy tattoo removal (NAAMA)

 Generally, newer technology is seen as being less painful.
 NAAMA's very low energy tattoo removal technology uses far less energy than traditional high-energy devices.
 Those who have undergone treatment, without any pain relief, have likened it having a blunt fork pressed into the skin just until it’s a little unpleasant (but not a piercing pain).
 Others say it feels like a more tender part of the skin is being scratched hard enough so that it feels uncomfortable, but not so intensely as to cause extreme pain.